 AMT cruises undertake biological, chemical and physical oceanographic research during the annual return passage of research ships between the UK and the Falkland Islands, South Africa or Chile, a distance of up to 13,500km.

 The transect crosses a range of ecosystems from sub-polar to tropical and from euphotic shelf seas and upwelling systems to oligotrophic mid-ocean gyres.

-Expressions of interest are now invited for participation in AMT cruises in 2015 and beyond, please contact Andy Rees, firstname.lastname@example.org, for further details.
+Expressions of interest are now invited for participation in future AMT cruises, please contact Andy Rees, firstname.lastname@example.org, for further details.

 AMT26 has now finished, click here for information about the cruise

 Life on board a research ship

 The video below gives an insight in to what life is like on board the new RRS Discovery during a research cruise.